stan-dev/design-docs/designs/0004-sparse-matrices.md

 ### Keeping Permutation Matrix from Cholesky

 `SimplicalCholeskybase` keeps the permutation matrix, when the user uses a `sparse_cholesky_matrix` we can pull out this permutation matrix and keep it to use in the next iteration.
 We do this through `EIGEN_SPARSEMATRIX_BASE_PLUGIN`, adding the permutation matrix to the input matrix.
-This adds a bito of state, but assuming the sparse matrices are fixed in size and sparsity this should be fine.
+This adds a bit of state, but assuming the sparse matrices are fixed in size and sparsity this should be fine.

 # Drawbacks
 [drawbacks]: #drawbacks